 A cornerstone of the Commission's Commuter Assistance Program (CAP), which VanClub falls under, is its continued partnership with commuters, employers, and government.
 The partnership, based on voluntary efforts, makes a collective difference to increase the efficiency of the County's transportation system-local roads, freeways, commuter rail, and public transportation.
 The combined effort results in less congestion, decreased vehicle miles traveled, and improved air quality.
-The major initiatives to continue these partnerships and efforts in FY 2021/22 and beyond, are described below.
+The major initiatives to continue these partnerships and efforts in FY 2022/23 and beyond, are described below.

-- Regionalize the Rideshare/Vanpool Database: In partnership with CTC partners, the Commission will transition (Summer 2021) from a locally provisioned Inland Empire-based rideshare and vanpool system to a regional platform/database solution.
+- Regionalize the Rideshare/Vanpool Database: In partnership with CTC partners, the Commission will transition (Summer 2022) from a locally provisioned Inland Empire-based rideshare and vanpool system to a regional platform/database solution.
 This shift will expand the commuter database and improve the ridematching potential for those interested in sharing the ride to work via carpool or vanpool.
 Additionally, the regional platform will offer enhanced functionality and reporting that will better support program administration staff and employer worksite efforts to increase participation in alternative modes. - Maximize Employer Partnerships: Given that the highest percentage of vanpool arrangements is formed at work sites, voluntary employer participation is critical to address congestion and air quality goals.
 Employers are the conduit to directly influence their employees' personal transportation choices.
 The ongoing success of the CAP serving Western Riverside County, is a testament to the significance of employer partnerships, and this beneficial partnership has carried over into VanClub and vanpool formation.
 However, the prior economic downturn created a corporate culture of doing more with less and RCTC anticipates this culture will continue through and beyond the COVID-19 recovery period.
 Many ETCs feel spread too thin to commit to offering a rideshare program, let alone assist with vanpool formation.
-Delivery of in person/worksite rideshare support value-added services and tools to make the ETC's job easier is a critical motivation to continue rideshare partnerships and development of new ones. - Recover, Adjust, & Expand: The preceding efforts and partnerships combined with strategically supporting employers during the critical "Fresh Start" period of employers returning to worksites will position CAP for a recovery effort back to pre-pandemic vanpool levels.
-Still, going forward, future vanpool formation will not only be competing with the traditional resistance to sharing the ride, it will also be challenged with the ongoing fear or uncertainty with shared-ride arrangements as well as more widespread adoption and more frequent or permanent telework arrangements.
+Therefore, the provision of in person/worksite rideshare support and value-added services along with turn-key marketing campaigns from IEC help make the ETC's job easier and are critical to motivating employers to continue and develop rideshare partnerships. - Recover, Adjust, & Expand: The preceding efforts and partnerships combined with strategically supporting employers during the critical "Fresh Start" period of employers returning to worksites will position CAP for a recovery effort back to pre-pandemic vanpool levels.
+Future vanpool formation will not only be competing with the traditional resistance to sharing the ride, it will also be competing with more widespread adoption and more frequent or permanent telework arrangements.
 As such, VanClub anticipates the need to revisit and potentially adjust program requirements to adapt to the "new normal".
 As a counter, the CAP will be working towards expanding beyond the traditional employer markets it serves.
 The primary go-to-market strategy has been to leverage larger employer (250+) partnerships to cost effectively access and market to employee commuters.
 While this channel has historically proven to be efficient over the years, a majority of employer and commuter employees are now positioned in the small/medium employer space.
 Additionally, the CAP will phase in more direct end-user engagement to further expand the awareness and consideration of vanpool.